Skip to main content

 • People who make complaints about the service we provide

-• People who may pose a risk
+• People who may pose a risk to themselves or others

-If we believe that a person presents a risk to themselves or others, we may have to report our fears to the relevant body and provide it with information about that person.
+If we believe that a person presents a risk to themselves or others, we may have to report our fears to the relevant body and provide it with personal information about that person.
 In such instances we tell the person in question what we are doing.

 If you have been contracted to supply us with a service we may hold some personal information about the people who help draw up that contract and the people who actually deliver the service.

-We share personal information only when it is fair, lawful and appropriate to do so.
+We only share personal information when it is fair, lawful and appropriate to do so.
 This includes instances when it is necessary:

-• for us to comply with our legal obligations as set out in Part VII of the Police (NI) Act 1998 (the 1998 Act) when investigating complaints, and referrals (as well as won motion investigations) about the conduct of police officers;
+• for us to comply with our legal obligations as set out in Part VII of the 1998 Act when investigating complaints, and referrals (as well as own motion investigations) about the conduct of police officers;

 • to provide information to the Department of Justice or Secretary of State in compliance with Section 63 (1)(b) of the 1998 Act;